taadith/senior-capstone-embrailling/README.md

 Web app and associated API to convert english text or pdf to AutoCAD file containing grade-2 braille, for use in TAMU laser cutter to produce physical braille on capsule paper.

 ## Overview
-Vue.js frontend application that makes calls to Python Flask API backend, backend uses pybrl for braille translation and Zamzar for file conversion
+Vue.js frontend application that makes calls to Python Flask API backend, backend uses pybrl for braille translation and Zamzar for file conversion.

 - File Structure
 - How to use
-  - Online
   - Local Setup

 ## File Structure